 No experience necessary!
-We are the only Newport Beach Paddle Board rental business to offer lessons & tours by certified instructors.
-Our knowledgeable instructors will have you on the water, paddling with proper form, using the “quick blade” technique, and maneuvering all in one lesson!!
-No matter what your level of experience or fitness is, our instructors will have you comfortable on the board and paddling by the end of your hour lesson.
+We are the only Newport Beach Paddle Board rental business to offer lessons by professional instructors.
+Our knowledgeable instructors will have you on the water, paddling with proper form, using the Polynesian “quick blade” technique, and maneuvering all in one lesson!!
+No matter what your level of experience or fitness is, our experts will have you comfortable on the board and paddling by the end of your hour lesson.

 During your lesson, our goal is for you to be confident paddling & able to enjoy the sights in beautiful Newport Harbor!
-All of our instructors are locals & able to tell brief history & fun facts about Newport Harbor while you paddle.
+Our trained instructors are locals & able to tell brief history & fun facts about Newport Harbor while you paddle.

-Call or email us 24 hours in advance to schedule your private or group lesson or tour (up to 10 people).
+Call or email us a minimum of 24 hours in advance to schedule your private or group lesson or tour (up to 25 participants).

 You can learn to stand up paddle in one hour session.
 This lesson is devoted completely to you.
 Topics covered will be water safety and awareness, board handling, and correct form for paddling and maneuvering.